-So a few of you may have heard me mentioning that I started my insulin pump trial last week.
+So a few of you may have heard me mentioning that I started my insulin pump trial.
 This is a 6 month trial with frequent reviews at my diabetes clinic to ensure that I’m getting the best out of my pump and that I can use it safely.

 Before starting I sat down with my consultant and set myself 4 goals to achieve by the end of the trial: